Navigating the Holiday Rush with Young Children

 Establish priorities

 Do not do it all.
 That means choosing some things and saying no to others.
 That requires prioritizing how to spend time and resources.
 Make decisions on how to budget time in order to prevent feeling unbalanced.
 That might well mean putting nap time first.
 But the hard part is saying no. It might be even harder to say no to your family so you can give equal time to your spouse's family.
 Making priorities is often easier than sticking to them.
-Communicating these scheduling decisions early with family will soften any hurt feelings of gatherings shortened or missed.
+Communicating these scheduling decisions early with the family will soften any hurt feelings of gatherings being shortened or missed.
 How finances will be spent on holidays is also important to be discussed.
 Holidays can cause financial stress that children can sense.
 Families do not need to accomplish everything they would like or to the same magnitude.

 Preserve some routine